A Brief Guide to Common Birds

 - Birds of forested areas

 - Night birds

-BIRDS OF CITIES, TOWNS, AND SUBURBS: Birds found in cities, towns, and suburbs include; Herring Gull, Mourning Dove, Rock Dove, Common Crow, Bluejay, Black-capped Chickadee, Red-breasted Nuthatch, Northern Mockingbird, American Robin, Yellow Warbler, European Starling, House Sparrow, Northern Cardinal, Chipping Sparrow, and Song Sparrow.
+Birds found in cities, towns, and suburbs include: Herring Gull, Mourning Dove, Rock Dove, Common Crow, Bluejay, Black-capped Chickadee, Red-breasted Nuthatch, Northern Mockingbird, American Robin, Yellow Warbler, European Starling, House Sparrow, Northern Cardinal, Chipping Sparrow, and Song Sparrow.

-FOREST BIRDS: Birds commonly heard in and around forests include; Mourning Dove, Whip-poor-will, Great Horned Owl, Barred Owl, Common Flicker, Common Crow, Bluejay, Black-capped Chickadee, Red-breasted Nuthatch, American Robin, Hermit Thrush, Red-eyed Vireo, and Northern Cardinal.
+Birds commonly heard in and around forests include: Mourning Dove, Whip-poor-will, Great Horned Owl, Barred Owl, Common Flicker, Common Crow, Bluejay, Black-capped Chickadee, Red-breasted Nuthatch, American Robin, Hermit Thrush, Red-eyed Vireo, and Northern Cardinal.

-BIRDS OF FARM AND OPEN LANDS: Birds commonly heard in farming and open areas include; Herring Gull, Canada Goose, Mallard Duck, Killdeer, Redtailed Hawk, Mourning Dove, Rock Dove, Whip-poor-will, Great Horned Owl, Common Flicker, Common Crow, Bluejay, American Robin, Yellow Warbler, Common Yellowthroat, Red-winged Blackbird, European Starling, House Sparrow, Chipping Sparrow, and Song Sparrow.
+Birds commonly heard in farming and open areas include: Herring Gull, Canada Goose, Mallard Duck, Killdeer, Redtailed Hawk, Mourning Dove, Rock Dove, Whip-poor-will, Great Horned Owl, Common Flicker, Common Crow, Bluejay, American Robin, Yellow Warbler, Common Yellowthroat, Red-winged Blackbird, European Starling, House Sparrow, Chipping Sparrow, and Song Sparrow.

 - Index of birds